Is a Correction Looming Ahead for Stellantis N.V. (STLA)

 Stellantis N.V.
-(NYSE:STLA) went down by -0.59% from its latest closing price compared to the recent 1-year high of $21.99.
-The company’s stock price has collected 1.65% of gains in the last five trading sessions.
-Press Release reported 5 hours ago that AutoCanada Acquires First Stellantis Dealership in the U.S., Adding Approximately $72 Million in Annualized Revenue
+(NYSE:STLA) went up by 1.28% from its latest closing price compared to the recent 1-year high of $21.99.
+The company’s stock price has collected 0.05% of gains in the last five trading sessions.
+Press Release reported 12 hours ago that Jeep(R) Brand Wins ‘Best SUV Lineup’ as Part of the 2021 Newsweek Autos Awards

 Is It Worth Investing in Stellantis N.V.
 (NYSE :STLA) Right Now?